eser/stack/parsing/README.md

 ### Parser

-Parser takes the tokens produced by the tokenizer and arranges them in a structure, often hierarchical, that represents the syntactic meaning of the tokens in the context of the input.
+A parser takes the tokens produced by the tokenizer and arranges them in a structure, often hierarchical, that represents the syntactic meaning of the tokens in the context of the input.
 The output of the parser is usually a tree-like representation of the input, which can be processed further or